-Update 12/16: All Things Mortal has spun off into a different, statewide group, mainly focused on Home Funeral, and secondly on Green Burial.
+Update 12/16: some projects of All Things Mortal has spun off into a different, statewide group, mainly focused on Home Funeral, and secondly on Green Burial.
 If you would like to know more about this group, please email us.
 Transition Wayland will continue to promote this group’s local events.

 All Things Mortal (2/2015)